 BART faculty and staff continue to be active participants in the local, statewide and national education conversations about running highly effective schools that educate a wide range of students:

-- Alexis Dekel, the school’s math curriculum coach and calculus teacher, and Sean Keogh, the school’s ELA curriculum coach and high school ELA teacher, led two professional development workshops with the faculty at Mt.
+- Sean Keogh led professional development workshops with the faculty at Mt.
 Greylock Regional High School in Williamstown, MA.
 They focused on transitioning to the Partnership for Assessment of Readiness for College and Careers (PARCC) assessment.
 They also shared BART’s practices for item analysis and used BART teachers’ work as exemplars.

-- Erin Hattaway, the school’s Assistant Principal, contracted with DESE to teach SEI endorsement courses for administrators (27 participants, one course) and teachers (90 participants, three different courses).
-She has been hired by the Massachusetts College of Liberal Arts (MCLA) to teach an SEI course to pre-service teachers.
+- Erin Hattaway, the school’s Assistant Principal, contracted with and was trained by DESE to teach SEI endorsement courses for administrators and teachers.
+She now teaches an SEI course to pre-service teachers at Massachusetts College of Liberal Arts (MCLA).
 Ms. Hattaway also served as a consultant to the Muddy Brook Elementary School within the Berkshire Hills School District, supporting the rollout of SEI strategies with both administrators and teachers.

 - A team of administrators from Berkshire Hills School District partnered with a team of BART educators to share our key findings and observe each other’s classes as we both implement restorative practices in our schools.
 At the end of the school year, Berkshire Hills hired our Assistant Principal, Miles Wheat, to work at the Berkshire Hills middle and high school, Monument Mountain, to continue their implementation of restorative practices next year.

-- Betsy Marr, the school’s 8th-grade ELA teacher and 8th Grade Team Leader, piloted an anti-bullying program developed with the Clark Art Institute and an art museum in Strasbourg, France, in the 2014-2015 school year.
-This past year, Ms. Marr supported the replication of this program with Mt.
+- Betsy Marr piloted an anti-bullying program developed with the Clark Art Institute and an art museum in Strasbourg, France, in the 2014-2015 school year.
+Ms. Marr also supported the replication of this program with Mt.
 Greylock Regional Middle School students, partnering with that school’s 7th-grade ELA teacher.
 More can be read at http://frameedu.clarkart.edu/en_US/ .

 - A team of educators from Randolph Union High School in Vermont visited BART to learn about our advisory classes, specifically our implementation of the Circle Practice (part of restorative practices) to build a stronger community.